(Updated: July 23, 2024)

 Who is Qualified for SSS Retirement Benefits?

-SSS Pension turns in as cash payment that members will be receiving when they cannot work due to old age.
+SSS Pension turns in as cash payment that members will receive when they cannot work due to old age.
 To qualify for retirement benefits, the SSS member must be:

 Before filing for retirement benefits, prepare the SSS retirement claims that you will be providing: